 Nicotine is a dangerous and highly addictive chemical.
 It can cause an increase in blood pressure, heart rate, flow of blood to the heart and a narrowing of the arteries (vessels that carry blood).
 Nicotine may also contribute to the hardening of the arterial walls, which in turn, may lead to a heart attack.
 This chemical can stay in your body for six to eight hours depending on how often you smoke.
 Also, as with most addictive substances, there are some side effects of withdrawal.

 Smokers aren’t the only ones affected by tobacco smoke.
 Secondhand smoke is a serious health hazard for nonsmokers, especially children.
-Cigarette smoke contains more than Nonsmokers who have high blood pressure or high blood cholesterol have an even greater risk of developing heart diseases when they’re exposed to secondhand smoke.
+Nonsmokers who have high blood pressure or high blood cholesterol have an even greater risk of developing heart diseases when they’re exposed to secondhand smoke.

-Environmental tobacco smoke causes about 46,000 heart disease deaths and 3,400 lung cancer deaths.
+Secondhand tobacco smoke contributes to about 34,000 premature heart disease deaths and 7,300 lung cancer deaths.
 Studies show that the risk of developing heart disease is about 25-30 percent higher among people exposed to environmental tobacco smoke at home or work.
 Secondhand smoke promotes illness, too.
 Children of smokers have many more respiratory infections than do children of nonsmokers.
-Nonsmoking women exposed to tobacco smoke are also more likely to have low-birthweight babies.
 Excerpted and adapted from "When Risk Factors Unite," appearing in the Stroke Connection Magazine January/February 2005 (Science update May 2008)

 These are just a few of the dangerous chemicals found in cigarettes; there are many more.
 But you do not have to spend the rest of your life giving in to your addiction!
 Thousands of people kick the habit every year, and you can be one of them.
 It may not be easy, but you can do it!